 Please join the Debtwire ABS team and esteemed panelists for this two-panel forum in which real estate loan opportunities and risks will be discussed and debated.

 Marketplace lending was pioneered by consumer lenders LendingClub and Prosper more than a decade ago, but the online lending model has since spread to a multitude of assets.
-Indeed, the consumer and business lending segments of marketplace lending continue to grow, but a new crop of online real estate lenders is attracting the notice of institutional investors.
-While platform technologies have made real estate investing faster and more transparent, a lack of historical data and questions around underwriting, have given some investors pause.
+While the consumer lending segment of marketplace lending continues to grow and spreads continue to tighten, a new crop of niche online platforms — including in the real estate, small business and point of sale spaces — is attracting the notice of institutional investors.
+Technology developed and used by these platforms has made investing in these assets faster and more transparent.
+But a lack of historical data, and questions about underwriting, give some investors pause.

-Delegates will have an opportunity to hear panelists discuss opportunities, risks and concerns about marketplace real estate lending:
+Delegates will have an opportunity to hear panelists discuss opportunities, risks and concerns about marketplace lending:

-- What are the best investment opportunities in marketplace real estate lending at the moment?
+- What are the best investment opportunities in online lending at the moment?

-- Assessment of different types of marketplace real estate loans and lenders, including residential, commercial and fix & flip/investor loans.
+- Panelists will look at different types of marketplace real estate loans and lenders, including residential, commercial, and fix & flip/investor loans.

 - How are investors funding and levering their marketplace real estate loan investments?
 What are the pros and cons of buying loans from new entrants?

-- In light of deteriorating consumer marketplace loan performance, are real estate lenders performing sufficient due diligence on real estate borrowers?
+- In light of deteriorating consumer marketplace loan performance, are real estate and small business lenders performing sufficient due diligence on borrowers?
 What proprietary methods are marketplace lenders utilizing when they underwrite loans?

-- How will these assets perform through the next phase of the credit cycle?
+- Which niche assets will withstand the next phase of the credit cycle?
 How will they perform compared to other marketplace assets?